-Non-agricultural source materials (NASM) include a variety of materials that may be sources of nutrients or pathogens.
+Non-agricultural source materials (NASM) include a variety of materials that are not produced on a farm and when applied to agricultural land may be sources of nutrients or pathogens.
 The Clean Water Act applies the definition given in the General Regulation made under the Nutrient Management Act (Ontario Regulation 267/03).
-The Nutrient Management Act identifies the following materials that are intended to be applied to land as nutrients, but that are not necessarily produced on a farm:
+The Nutrient Management Act vivides NASMs into three categories based on the nature of the material (Schedule 4 of Ontario Regulation 267/03).
+There are examples listed below but not limited to

-- Pulp and paper biosolids; - Sewage biosolids; - Anaerobic digestion output where less than 50% of the total material is on-farm anaerobic digestion materials (anaerobic digestion is a process used to decompose organic matter by bacteria in an oxygenlimited environment); and - Any other material that is not from an agricultural source and that is capable of being applied to land as a nutrient (such as materials from dairy product or animal food manufacturing).
+- Pulp and paper biosolids; - Sewage biosolids; - Processed organic waste - Anaerobic digestion output where less than 50% of the total material is on-farm anaerobic digestion materials (anaerobic digestion is a process used to decompose organic matter by bacteria in an oxygenlimited environment); and - Any other material that is not from an agricultural source and that is capable of being applied to land as a nutrient (such as materials from dairy product or animal food manufacturing).

-Both the application and storage of NASM are prescribed drinking water threats.
+Both the application and storage of NASM can be prescribed drinking water threats.